Madame Roland: Marriage

 In the social milieu of the Phlipons, marriages were usually arranged; it was unusual for a young woman like Manon Phlipon, the only child of fairly prosperous parents, not to be married by the age of twenty.
 She received at least ten proposals of marriage, but rejected all of them.
 She had a brief romance with the writer Pahin de la Blancherie, which for her ended in a painful disappointment.
 A friend of her father, a widower of 56 with whom she corresponded about philosophical issues, asked her to come and live with him on his estate so that they could study philosophy together.
 She hinted to him that she might consider a platonic marriage, but nothing of the sort came about.

 In 1776, Manon Phlipon met Jean-Marie Roland de la Platière, who was twenty years her senior.
 He was Inspector de Manufactures in Picardy and as such charged with quality control of the products of local manufacturers and craftsmen.
 He was an expert in the field of production, trade and economic policy, especially of the textile industry.
 He was intelligent, well-read and well-traveled, but he was also known as a difficult human being: reluctant to take into consideration any opinions but his own and easily irritated.
 Because of this, he often did not succeed in implementing the economic reforms he favoured, and his career was not as successful as he believed he deserved.

 The Roland family had once belonged to the lower nobility, but by the end of the 18th century no longer held a title.
 There was a clear difference in social status compared to Manon Phlipon's family of artisans and shopkeepers.
 This was her reason for refusing Roland's first marriage proposal in 1778.
 A year later she did accept.
 The wedding plans were initially kept secret because Roland expected objections from his family.
-By the standards of that time, this was a 'mesalliance': a marriage considered inappropriate due to the large difference in social status between the spouses.
+By the standards of that time, this was a mésalliance: a marriage considered inappropriate due to the large difference in social status between the spouses.

 They were married in February 1780 and initially lived in Paris, where Roland worked at the Ministry of the Interior.
 From the very first, Madame Roland helped her husband in his work, acting more or less as his secretary.
 In her spare time she attended lectures on natural history in the Jardin des Plantes, the botanical garden of Paris.
 Here she met Louis-Augustin Bosc d'Antic, a natural historian who remained a close friend until her death.
 Her friendship with François Xavier Lanthenas, later a parliamentarian, also dates from this time.